Alignment (Dungeons & Dragons)

 In the Dungeons & Dragons (D&D) fantasy role-playing game, alignment is a categorization of the ethical and moral perspective of player characters, non-player characters, and creatures.

 Most versions of the game feature a system in which players make two choices for characters.
 One is the character's views on "law" versus "chaos", the other on "good" versus "evil".
-The two axes allow for nine alignments in combination.
+The two axes, along with "neutral" in the middle, allow for nine alignments in combination.
 Later editions of D&D have shifted away from tying alignment to specific game mechanics; instead, alignment is used as a roleplaying guide and does not need to be rigidly adhered to by the player.
 According to Ian Livingstone, alignment is "often criticized as being arbitrary and unreal, but... it works if played well and provides a useful structural framework on which not only characters but governments and worlds can be moulded."

 History

 D&D co-creator Gary Gygax credited the inspiration for the alignment system to the fantasy stories of Michael Moorcock and Poul Anderson.

 The original version of D&D (1974) allowed players to choose among three alignments when creating a character: lawful, implying honor and respect for society's rules; chaotic, implying rebelliousness and individualism; and neutral, seeking a balance between the extremes.

-The 1977 release of the Dungeons & Dragons Basic Set introduced a second axis of good, implying altruism and respect for life, versus evil, implying selfishness and no respect for life.
+In 1976, Gary Gygax published an article title "The Meaning of Law and Chaos in Dungeons and Dragons and Their Relationships to Good and Evil" in The Strategic Review Volume 2, issue 1, that introduced a second axis of good, implying altruism and respect for life, versus evil, implying selfishness and no respect for life.
+The 1977 release of the Dungeons & Dragons Basic Set incorporated this model.
 As with the law-versus-chaos axis, a neutral position exists between the extremes.
 Characters and creatures could be lawful and evil at the same time (such as a tyrant), or chaotic but good (such as Robin Hood).

 Advanced Dungeons & Dragons (AD&D), released between 1977 and 1979, continued the two-axis system.
 The 1981 version of the Basic Set went back to the earlier one-axis alignment system.

 AD&D 2nd Edition, released in 1988, retained the two-axis system.
 In that edition, a character who performs too many actions outside their alignment can find their alignment changed, and is penalized by losing experience points, making it harder to reach the next level.

 D&D 3rd Edition, released in 2000, kept the same alignment system.
 However the Eberron Campaign Setting (2004), released for 3.5 Edition, subverted many of the established D&D tropes including alignment.
 Evil beings of traditionally good races and good beings of traditionally evil races were encouraged but the alignment definition remained true to D&D standards, with good and evil retaining their meanings.
 Oppositely aligned characters will side with each other briefly if a threat looms over all.
 Keith Baker highlighted that in Eberron "alignment is a spectrum".